rockstor/rockstor-doc/smart/smart.rst

 S.M.A.R.T Pen Icon (Edit)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In some instances, such as the one detailed the previous :ref:`smartswitch` section, additional functionality can be had by adding custom SMART options.
+In some instances, such as the one detailed in the previous :ref:`smartswitch` section, additional functionality can be had by adding custom SMART options.
-The **Pen Icon** and it's consequent    is intended for this purpose.
+The **Pen Icon** and it's consequent :ref:`drivecustomsmart` page is intended for this purpose.

 .. _drivecustomsmart: